 The Selling Shareholder has represented to us that at no time prior to the date of the Purchase Agreement has the Selling Shareholder, its officers, or any entity managed or controlled by the Selling Shareholder, engaged in or effected, in any manner whatsoever, directly or indirectly, for its own account or for the account of any of its affiliates, any short sale (as such term is defined in Rule 200 of Regulation SHO of the Exchange Act) of our ordinary shares or any hedging transaction, which establishes a net short position with respect to our ordinary shares in violation of applicable law.
-The Selling Shareholder has agreed that during the term of the Purchase Agreement, none of the Selling Shareholder, its officers, or any entity managed or controlled by the Selling Shareholder, will enter into or effect, directly or indirectly, any of the foregoing transactions for its own account or for the account of any other such person or entity.
+The Selling Shareholder, its officers, or any entity managed or controlled by the Selling Shareholder, will enter into or effect, directly or indirectly, any of the foregoing transactions for its own account or for the account of any other such person or entity.